jestjs/jest/CONTRIBUTING.md

 All work on Jest happens directly on [GitHub](/).
 Both core team members and external contributors send pull requests which go through the same review process.

-### `master` is unsafe
+### `main` is unsafe

-We will do our best to keep `master` in good shape, with tests passing at all times.
+We will do our best to keep `main` in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.
 We will do our best to communicate these changes and always version appropriately so you can lock into a specific version if need be.

 ### Workflow and Pull Requests